- Purchase the complete Expat Arrivals India Guide (PDF)

 Public transport in India

 Using public transport in India is often challenging at first.
 It can be crowded, uncomfortable and somewhat dangerous at times.
-But patient expats will see that using buses and trains in India is cost-effective, allows them the chance to see more of the country and gives them insight into local everyday life.
+But patient expats will discover that using buses and trains in India is cost effective, allows them the chance to see more of the country, and gives them insight into local everyday life.

 Buses in India are often the cheapest way to get around.
 Both public and private buses operate in India, and although public buses are often cheaper, private ones offer greater comfort and air conditioning.